DaveBenham/VenomModules/doc/Oscillators.md

 ### TRIG (sample Trigger) output
 Produces a 1 msec trigger every time the sample and hold is triggered to capture a new value.
 If the sampling rate is faster than 500 Hz (2 msec cycle) then the trigger length is shortened to 1/2 clock cycle to avoid overlapping triggers.
 However, triggers may still overlap if using an extremely fast internal clock, or an irregular external clock.

+## *Random outputs*
+Each of the random outputs has its own shape control that specifies how the output transitions from one sampled value to the next over time.
+All outputs behave the same when the shape is at the minimum value - the output immediately jumps to the new sampled value and holds until the next sample.
+But they all produce different outputs when not at the minimum shape value.
+In these cases the output moves toward the new sampled value over time.
+The output should reach the sampled value by the time the next sample is triggered.
+In order for this to work perfectly, Random must know the exact phase of each sample cycle.
+As long as you are using the internal clock, or if the external clock is triggering at a constant rate, then the phase computation is always correct, and the sampled value is always reached by the end of the sample cycle.
+But the phase computation will not be correct if using an irregular external clock, which will distort the appearance of the random output waveform.

+### STEP (Step count) control and (Stepped) output
+The output divides the transition into evenly spaced intervals, both from a time and voltage perspective.

+The Step count slider specifies the number of steps, ranging from 1 to 16.
+The attenuated Step count CV is additive with the slider value, and the final effective step count is clamped to a value between 1 and 16.

+By default the scale used for the slider and CV is non-linear, which can be awkward to work with when trying to dial in a specific step count using CV.

+If the module "Linear step count scale" context menu option is enabled, then the slider and CV use a linear scale.
+Each 2/3 volt of CV (after attenuation) equates to 1 step when using the linear scale.

+### LIN (Linear) shape control and output
+The Linear output consists of straight line segments.

+The slider specifies how long it takes to transition from the previous sampled value to the current one, ranging from 0% to 100% of a sample cycle.
+The output rises or falls linearly until it reaches the current sampled value, and then holds for the remainder of the cycle.

+The CV is additive with the slider value and is scaled at 10% per volt.
+The CV can be attenuated and/or inverted by the attenuverter.
+The final effective shape is clamped to a value between 0 and 100%.

+### EXP (Exponential) shape control and output
+The Exponential output uses exponential curves when falling, and logarithmic curves when rising.

+The default slider value of 100% equates to a linear transition that takes the full sample cycle.
+The minimum value of 0% equates to instantaneous steps.
+The intermediate values give the exponential/logarithmic curves.

+The CV is additive with the slider value and is scaled at 10% per volt.
+The CV can be attenuated and/or inverted by the attenuverter.
+The final effective shape is clamped to a value between 0 and 100%.

+### SMTH (Smooth) shape control and output
+The smooth output uses sinusoidal curves to transition between sampled values.

+The slider specifies what percentage of the sample cycle is used to transition, after which the output is held at the sampled level for the remainder of the cycle.
+The default slider value of 100% results in a continuous smooth curve through the entire sample cycle.
+The value of 0% results in an instantaneous step.

+The CV is additive with the slider value and is scaled at 10% per volt.
+The CV can be attenuated and/or inverted by the attenuverter.
+The final effective shape is clamped to a value between 0 and 100%.

 ### Standard Venom Context Menus
 [Venom Themes](/README.md#themes), [Custom Names](/README.md#custom-names), and [Parameter Locks and Custom Defaults](/README.md#parameter-locks-and-custom-defaults) are available via standard Venom context menus.